satya32/WeatherAppHosting/README.md

 # WeatherAppHosting
-It is Weather-App used to predict weather information throught out all over country .Technology using in Express,Html,Css,Bootstrap and javascript.
+It is Weather-App used to predict weather information throught out all over country .Technology using in Express,Html,Css,Bootstrap ,javascript and API.